an essay in Natural Philosophy

 The periodic table, which lists all the elements known to us, describes a formal and ordered atomic world, above the frantic and indeterminate character of the quantum particles that constitute each atom.
 And each atomic aggregation, or molecule, can combine to form ever more complex unities till the building blocks of life are established, and patterns of life and further growth are established.
 The ordering of matter on the macrocosmic scale, the concentration of space dust over the eons into planets, stars and galaxies, can be explained through the agencies of the four recognised forces of electromagnetism, gravity, and the weak and strong nuclear forces.
 If the arrow of time is constant and relentlessly in one direction, this causal progression is the most suitable explanation.

-So the forces that we recognise and try to understand might as well be the results of aspiration; they should even display formal properties themselves.
+Can the four forces identified by physicists be described in terms of formal aspiration?
+Might they display formal properties themselves?
 As soon as energy is translated from the radiant world into that of mass, the particle assumes an aspiration to be itself, and in so doing creates the continuum of time whereby its self might exist; as it encounters another particle, time achieves a direction, the encounter itself being the third (or future) form.
 I would suggest that the various forces we observe are no more than expressions of the relationships between the various parts, and are enacted within the fat, ‘actual’ present, oscillating between the absolute present of mass/radiation conversion, and the immediate future, like a ‘two steps forward, one step back’ progression into the future.
-The enormous complexity of interactions within our observable universe, creates an apparent regularity, but if we think of time as being measured by the ticking of the clock, that regularity is no more than the continuous heart beat of existence; the clockwork spring is the aspirant power of the machine, the pendulum and casement, the tick we hear, no more than a byproduct of the spring’s uncoiling energy.
+The enormous complexity of interactions within our observable universe, creates an apparent regularity, but if we think of time as being measured by the ticking of the clock, that regularity is no more than the continuous heart beat of existence; the clockwork spring is the aspirant power of the machine, the pendulum and casement, the tick we hear, no more than a by product of the spring’s uncoiling energy.

 There is necessarily a tension between the aspirations of each part, even potential conflict, if the existence of one thing is threatened by another.
 The cohering effect of the future might mitigate or overcome these tensions, but there might come a time when the individual aspirations overcome the future form, which is extinguished or changed rapidly in character.
 The conversation comes to an abrupt end when one of the men suddenly remembers an appointment.
 The way the various states of matter – solid, liquid, gaseous or plasmic – move from one to the other, and the varying but defining character of each one; defining, that is, of the excited molecules, each state with its own formal persuasion, till the kinetic excitement of the parts cause a change to the next state … ice to water to steam.
 Perhaps as each molecule warms up and becomes more excited, it might have a more dynamic and individual sense of self.
 Water in its solid state, as ice, has a strong formal character which it exerts back in time on its constituent molecules.
 At melting point, the cohering character is suddenly changed; the molecules are liberated from the structure in which ice bound them, though they still bind sufficiently to resist compression, and the miniscus effect defines the boundary of its body to a surrounding gas.
 The pressure or heat increases, till at boiling point each molecule suddenly breaks the remaining bond with its neighbours, and escapes among whatever other gases surround it.
 It will endure in this relatively free and independent state up until the temperature at which the final molecular and even atomic bonds that remain are dissolved, and it becomes plasma.